romanzdk/tech-demo-python-packaging/README.md

 # Demo 04 - Start application "as root"

 > **WARNING**:
-> This demo propagates to install it using `sudo -H`.
+> This demo propagates to installation via `sudo -H`.
 This is prohibited
 > because of [security reasons](https://askubuntu.com/a/802594/416969).
 > The author is open for alternative solutions.